 Bout Damn Time, Lady!
-Nancy Pelosi Expected To Announce Full Support Of Donald Trump’s Impeachment Inquiry
+Nancy Pelosi Announces Full Support Of Donald Trump’s Impeachment Inquiry

 According to NBCWashington, Pelosi is expected to announce her full support of the formal impeachment inquiry following a call to action by Rep. John Lewis earlier this afternoon.

 After months of resisting, Pelosi can no longer argue for temperance after both Trump and Rudy Guiliani essentially admitted publicly that they asked the Ukranian President Volodymyr Zelensky to investigate Joe Biden.
-The silent and alleged quid pro quo

-is that Ukraine will receive $400 million in military to dig up dirt on the former Vice President.
+The silent and alleged quid pro quo is that Ukraine will receive $400 million in military to dig up dirt on the former Vice President.

 In an attempt to get ahead of his impending downfall, today Trump announced that he has authorized the release of the transcript of the conversation he had with Zelensky according to the Washington Post.